TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

 *   You'll learn which elements default to `block` and which elements default to `inline`.
 *   You'll learn what divs and spans are.

+For a more interactive explanation and example, try the following Scrim (let us know what you think of these):

+<iframe src="https://scrimba.com/scrim/co5024997a7e46c232d9abe55?embed=odin,mini-header,no-next-up" width="100%" height="400"></iframe>

 ### Block vs Inline

 Most of the elements that you have learned about so far are block elements.
 In other words, their default style is `display: block`. <span id="block-inline-difference"></span>By default, block elements will appear on the page stacked atop each other, each new element starting on a new line.